CaliLuke/llm-image-tagger/README.md

     ```

 3. **Select a folder:**
-    - Enter the path to your image folder
+    - Enter the path to your image folder (including external drives like `/Volumes/...`)
     - Wait for initial scanning and processing
     - First-time processing may take longer due to model downloads